JaeyeonKim01/PUMA/README.md

 # PUMA

-This is the code for PUMA (Progressive Unmasking) for the paper "Stop Training for the Worst: Progressive Unmasking Accelerates Masked Diffusion Training".
-PUMA gives a simple modification on the Masked Diffusion Models (MDMs) forward process and accelerates the pretraining.
+This is the code for PUMA (Progressive Unmasking) from the paper "Stop Training for the Worst: Progressive Unmasking Accelerates Masked Diffusion Training".
+PUMA is a simple modification of the Masked Diffusion Model (MDM) forward process and accelerates MDM pretraining.

 ## Quick Start